radius-project/blog/radblog/content/posts/2025/radius-resource-types-contributing/index.md

 - **Cloud Services:** Niche cloud provider services or multi-cloud abstractions.
 - **Observability:** Monitoring, logging, or tracing solutions.

-You can also pick a resource type that you use in your applications and create a Radius Resource Type for it.
 The more diverse the contributions, the richer the Radius ecosystem becomes.

-## How to Contribute Your Resource Type
+## Step by Step Guide

 We've structured the process in the [resource-types-contrib repository](https://github.com/radius-project/resource-types-contrib) to be as clear as possible, with three maturity levels for contributions: **Alpha**, **Beta**, and **Stable**.